megheaiulian/vgpu4nixos/README.md

 }
 ```

-After that (during the first rebuild), the module will require you to add the GRID .zip archive (it must be `Linux-KVM` one, for example `NVIDIA-GRID-Linux-KVM-535.129.03-537.70.zip`) to the Nix store on the host.
-This does not apply to the guest
+After that (during the first `nixos-rebuild`), the module will require you to add the GRID .zip archive (it must be `Linux-KVM` one, for example `NVIDIA-GRID-Linux-KVM-535.129.03-537.70.zip`) to the Nix store on the host. **This does not apply to the guest**

 ## Configuration
-After installation, new options should appear in `hardware.nvidia.vgpu`
+New options should appear in `hardware.nvidia.vgpu` after you specify the vGPU package

 ### `hardware.nvidia.vgpu.patcher`
 VUP-related options.
-Please read the repository's [README](https://github.com/VGPU-Community-Drivers/vGPU-Unlock-patcher/blob/535.129/README.md) if you don't know how to use it.
+Please read the repository's [README](https://github.com/VGPU-Community-Drivers/vGPU-Unlock-patcher/blob/535.161/README.md) if you don't know how to use it.
 Most likely, you will only need to specify `hardware.nvidia.vgpu.patcher.enable = true` and in some cases `hardware.nvidia.vgpu.patcher.copyVGPUProfiles`

 > [!NOTE]
 > The target for the vGPU patcher is determined automatically.
 For a guest, it will always be `grid`.
 For the host, if `services.xserver.videoDrivers = ["nvidia"];` is specified, it will be `general-merge` (merged), otherwise `vgpu-kvm`.